elementary-Inc/blog/_posts/2020-08-27-elementary-os-on-pinebook-pro.md

 Using a UART cable for debugging resulted in some kernel warnings about the i2c code for handling the shutdown call to the PMIC (Power Management Integrated Circuit) not being "atomic".
 This turned out to be an important hint, but it is a relatively normal message that you'll also see on other distributions using a similar kernel.

 After much digging, it turned out that something in our stack pulls in a package called `irqbalance` by default.
 This distributes the hardware interrupts among the CPU cores to try and get better performance.
-The fact that the i2c code in the rockchip driver is not atomic means that it relies on interrupts to function.
+The fact that the i2c code in the Rockchip driver is not atomic means that it relies on interrupts to function.

 During shutdown, the kernel disables interrupts on all but the first CPU core.
 The fact that `irqbalance` has potentially told a different core to handle the interrupts for the PMIC is the problem here.
-It also explains the random/sporadic behaviour.
+It also explains the random/sporadic behavior.
 Removing the package was enough to fix the issue as the kernel has its own interrupt distribution code and is smart enough to ensure the interrupts are handled on the first core during shutdown.

 A lot of ARM platforms handle power management functions like shutdown and suspend in a low level firmware interface called PSCI (Power State Coordination Interface).
-Instead of communicating directly with the PMIC chip like the current kernel in the Pinebook Pro image does, the kernel can communicate with the standardised PSCI API.
+Instead of communicating directly with the PMIC chip like the current kernel in the Pinebook Pro image does, the kernel can communicate with the standardized PSCI API.

 Unfortunately, these shutdown and suspend interfaces are not yet implemented in the open-source ARM TF-A (Trusted Firmware-A) meaning these functions have been implemented in the kernel in a non-standard way.
 This is understandable given the amount of work required to implement these functions in the low level firmware.
 Hopefully, when these features are implemented in the firmware, it should be possible to drop these non-standard patches and hopefully have improved suspend power draw levels.